brendanxwhitaker/instantnll/README.md

 ## TODO

-Write some test cases for the `CosineSimilarity` module.
+Write some test cases for the `SimRel` module.